WeiWu0210/dog_breed/README.md

 <img src="/data/snapshot.png" alt="screenshot"/>

 # Instructions
-0. Download the dog dataset.
+0. Download the dog dataset (https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and save it to folder /dogImages

 1. Run the following commands in the models directory to train model.
     - `python train.py`